 Not being able to say "I'd like a ticket for X" in spanish is poor form, learn how to!
 Take a phrase book, it doesn't have to be perfect but get stuck in.
 Anyway, the destinations will all be on MASSIVE DAY-GLO SIGNS, and there will be people outside each ticket office shouting their destinations.
 Just remain calm, look at all the options, and in general go for the most expensive company.
-Saying things like "the buses in Bolivia are bad" is not quite true, it's more true to say that some companies are better than others and in Bolivia the minimum standard is lower than average for south america. almost 8 years agoAnswered by Chris via WorldNomads.com
+Saying things like "the buses in Bolivia are bad" is not quite true, it's more true to say that some companies are better than others and in Bolivia the minimum standard is lower than average for south america. about 8 years agoAnswered by Chris via WorldNomads.com

 It´s easy to travel by bus in Ecuador, Peru, and Columbia..
 I´ve been here fro two years and haven´t been in a car more than five times..

 There are also a lot of other people travelling so it´s not that hard if you don´t speak a lot of Spanish!

 Good tips are to keep your belonging that you take on the bus on your person..
 Bags underneath are safe but people tend to have stuff swiped from the overhead bins or under the seats!

 http://savvyroundtheworld.wordpress.com about 8 years agoAnswered by jon via WorldNomads.com

 In my experience the majority understand you if you speak slowly in English but they appreciate it much more if you speak the local language and then throw in the English word if you really can't think of the translation.